PauloFerreiraog/PauloFerreiraog/README.md

 **Social Network**

-The objective of the LBAW web project was to create a web program similar to a social network.
+The objective of the LBAW web project was to create a website similar to a social network.
 It was developed using the PHP framework Laravel and Docker.

 ## Programming Languages and Frameworks